johanvos/openjfxorg/CONTRIBUTING.md

 4. Submit a pull request

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
-Also refer to JSB issue where discussion has taken place.
+The title *should include a JBS Bug ID*, which will make it easier for reviwers to cross-refrence your pull requests with JBS.

 Then sit back and wait.
-There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into Elasticsearch.
+There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into OpenJFX.

 Please adhere to the general guideline that you should never force push to a publicly shared branch.
 Once you have opened your pull request, you